mouldimus/notes/HTML_Concepts.md

 To separate our HTML code from our CSS, we would do the following:

-1. Create a new file and write the following code within it (this is a CSS rule-set that assigns “green” and “right” values to the color and text-align properties respectively):
+1. Create a new file and write the following code within it (this is a CSS rule-set that assigns "green" and "right" values to the color and text-align properties respectively):

 ```css
 p {